vodquang96/django-anymail/docs/esps/sendgrid.rst

 .. rubric:: SENDGRID_MERGE_FIELD_FORMAT

-If you use :ref:`merge data <merge-data>`, set this to a :meth:`str.format` formatting string that indicates how merge fields are delimited in your SendGrid templates.
+If you use :ref:`merge data <merge-data>` with SendGrid's legacy transactional templates, set this to a :meth:`str.format` formatting string that indicates how merge fields are delimited in your legacy templates.
 For example, if your templates use the ``-field-`` hyphen delimiters suggested in some SendGrid docs, you would set:

   .. code-block:: python